 Abstract

-1. Temperature profoundly influences the distribution and diversity of ectotherms, yet in natural settings, the trade-offs between environmental temperatures, behaviour, physiological function, and how they drive individual survival, remain poorly understood.
+1. Temperature profoundly influences the distribution and diversity of ectotherms, yet in natural settings, interactions between environmental temperatures, behaviour, physiological function and the influence of these factors on individual survival remain poorly understood.
+In particular, it is unclear as to how trade-offs between these factors are optimised in wild, free-ranging species.

-3. Lizards adjusted their behaviour to maintain optimal body temperature with higher thermoregulatory precision when environmental costs to maintain body temperature were low, during spring and summer, but decreased that precision during winter when the costs of active thermoregulation were high.
+3. Lizards adjusted their behaviour to maintain optimal body temperatures, achieving greater thermoregulatory precision in spring and summer when environmental costs of thermoregulation were low, but reducing that precision in winter when costs were higher.
+Activity time and maximum locomotor performance were higher during seasons when thermoregulatory precision was high.

-4. Maximum movement performance in the field was a strong predictor of individual survival, regardless of sex, even though survival probabilities were higher in males than females.
-Specifically, higher maximum movement performance increased predation and, as a result, mortality risk.
-Conversely, survival was not related to activity levels or thermoregulatory indices.
+4. Maximum locomotor performance in the field was a strong predictor of survival, regardless of sex, even though survival probabilities were higher in males than females.
+Specifically, higher locomotor performance was associated with increased mortality risk, but survival was not influenced by activity levels or thermoregulatory indices.

 DOI